 In August 2010 the track passed a crucial safety inspection and the first races for 12 months were held in September.
 Donington was back in business!

 Despite this positive news, by year's end it was announced that the Wheatcrofts and Adroit had failed to agree terms of a final lease contract and hence terminated their outline agreement.
-Control of the circuit thus passed once more back into family hands in the form of Donington Park Racing Ltd. Under Kevin's helm, the circuit began to re-establish itself with a full calendar of national events, headed by a one-off return of the WTCC in 2011 and the return of the World Superbikes the same year.
+Control of the circuit thus passed once more back into family hands in the form of Donington Park Racing Ltd. Under Kevin's helm, the circuit began to re-establish itself with a full calendar of national events, headed by a one-off return of the WTCC in 2011 and the more lasting return of the World Superbikes the same year.

-In January 2014, the FIA Formula E Championship announced it was building its headquarters and team workshops at the circuit, in a new building in the western paddack, adjacent to the entry to the Melbourne Hairpin.
+In January 2014, the FIA Formula E Championship announced it was building its headquarters and team workshops at the circuit, in a new building in the western paddock, adjacent to the entry to the Melbourne Hairpin.
 The series also used Donington Park circuit for testing and development work on the first-generation Spark-Renault SRT_01E race car.